Heniker/Starsector-Mods/README.md

   Ship with this hullmod can aid in repairs of a single other ship within fleet.<br/>
   Increases repair speed, but not CR recovery speed.<br/>
   While target is repairing/recovering CR - the recovery supplies cost will be reduced.<br/>
-  Drains metals while active propotinal to target recovery cost.<br/>
+  Drains metals while active proportional to target recovery cost.<br/>
   Can not be installed.
 Built-in on Salvage Rig.<br/>
   To prevent hullmod from activating - disable repairs on Salvage Rig or mothball it.